Skip to main content

 Most of the time you can discard the changes and just redraw your whole UI, but you can filter to watch for particular documents, and for use cases like maintaining secondary indexes, you'll want to process the changes themselves.

 The core functionality is wrapped in React hooks like useLiveQuery and useDocument.
-These hooks are designed to be used in React components, and they automatically subscribe to changes in the database, and trigger updates to the UI.
+These hooks are designed to be used in React components, and they automatically subscribe to changes in the ledger, and trigger updates to the UI.

 // in your component